 Provide three maps of the Project Area that illustrate the location: geospatial location, regional, and detailed.
-Maps should include project title, relevant urban or town boundaries, and indicate where trees were planted, and a legend.
-If the number of trees planted is too dense to show as single points, they can be represented as a heat map or graduated colors map.
+Maps should include project title, relevant urban or town boundaries, and indicate where trees were planted as a defined Project Area, and a legend.
 Include numbered filename of attachments (Ex: 1 Regional Map).

-- Geospatial Location Map Location of planting sites for Single Tree, boundaries of Project Area for Cluster or Area Reforestation, provide as KML, KMZ, or shapefile format Attachment: [Enter text here]
+Geospatial Location Data Location of planting sites for Single Tree, boundaries of Project Area for Cluster or Area Reforestation, provide as KML, KMZ, or shapefile format.
+Attachment: 1_Geospatial_Data-PJ041.zip

-- Regional Map

-Attachment: [Enter text here]

-- Detailed Map Attachment: [Enter text here]